 Understanding these systems better would help the team explore our alignment with players across the spectrum of social impact, while continuing to grow in our own learning.
 I wrote about this journey soon upon my arrival in October, 2021.

-We are already seeing meaningful progress and that buoys me.
+We are already seeing meaningful progress.
 We’ve expanded our early financial commitments; to refine the targeted donation of one percent of the company’s revenue, I allotted each team member a $1,000 stipend to give to the philanthropic cause of their choice.
 Celebrating our collective support of over 40 nonprofits in the U.S. and abroad was a profound experience for the team—and a chance to share power.

 As the pandemic bore on and hybrid, distributed teams became the norm, team members developed intrapersonal practices and clear guidelines to help us stay well connected.
 These included the practice of grounding-in and checking-in at meetings, and recurring coffee chats to learn about important cultural, racial, and social issues—or sometimes just to get together to have fun, share, and celebrate.